Galerie Wim van Krimpen: Amsterdam from 1978 to 1991

 Wim van Krimpen had started his career as fair director at the Rotterdam Ahoy in 1964, where he initiated a series of fairs in the fields of design, music and other entertainment.
 In his first year he initiated the interior fair Binnenhuis, which became an annual event for decades.
 The KunstRAI in Amsterdam initiated by him in 1984 was another of his success stories.

-In was in 1978 that Van Krimpen started his first own gallery in Amsterdam, initially under the name "Article".
-After a trip to the States he changed it into the "Van Krimpen gallery".
+In 1978 Van Krimpen started his first own gallery in Amsterdam, initially under the name "Article".
+After a trip to the States he renamed it the "Van Krimpen gallery".
 From the start Van Krimpen represented a series of artists, such as Gunther Forg, Isa Genzken and Gunter Tuzina.
 In the last group exhibition of the gallery in 1991, they were also presented beside works of Paul Beckman, Rob Birza, Kees Smits, Elly Strik, and Ben Zegers.

-Afterwards the location in Amsterdam was taken over Dick Dankers en Cok de Rooy, who opened design galley The Frozen Fountain in 1992.
+Afterwards the location in Amsterdam was taken over by Dick Dankers and Cok de Rooy, who opened design gallery The Frozen Fountain in 1992.